Accessibility Tools

 As an inclusive school, we believe that diversity needs to be embraced, celebrated and highlighted, both within the curriculum and through the culture of the school.
 As a result, children and stakeholders are represented fairly and accurately, with a focus on equity.
 Learners will have the opportunity to access a deep, enriching curriculum which supports community cohesion and enables all pupils to develop and understand themselves as interconnected, global citizens.
 All children, regardless of gender, culture or disability are given the opportunity to study the curriculum.
 We acknowledge and plan for the specific needs of all learners.

 In Maths, this will be achieved through our mastery approach.
 Our lessons are designed with scaffolding in place to ensure all learners access our learning.
 Our lessons are mixed ability, ensuring all children are included in each small step.
-Pre-teaching and overlearning is an important tool in ensuring all lessons are accessible by all.
-This may be through pre-teaching vocabulary or resources that will be used during the lesson.
+Where appropriate, pre-teaching and overlearning is used to support learners in their understanding.
 Lessons are designed to ensure links to prior learning, ensuring all can access the new learning.
 Carefully sequenced steps are identified to build secure understanding for all.
 Pupils are taught through whole-class interactive teaching following a CPA approach.